home I index I latest I glossary I introductions I e-mail I about this site

 Through 2005 and 2006 I visited Norfolk churches, clocking up more than five hundred of them, and beginning to get a fair measure of the county.
 Places I hadn't been yet I knew from maps, their names evocative in a Proustian way.
 Larling, I knew; what would I have made of those two lullative, ellipsic syllables if I had not?

-And then, in the summer of 2006, the Latitude rock festival took place at Henham in Suffolk.
+And then, in the summer of 2006, the first ever Latitude Festival took place at Henham in Suffolk.
 We took our children.
 My main reason for wanting to go was that one of the headliners was the legendary American singer/songwriter, Patti Smith, who has been a hero of mine for thirty years or more.
 She said how excited she was to be in East Anglia.

 Her hero was Thomas Paine, the liberationist writer, she explained.
 He had been born in Thetford, and grew up in Diss.
 And halfway between the two was the tiny village of Larling.
 She had spent the morning at Larling, because Larling was the place where her mother's family had come from before heading across the great ocean to a new life in a new world.
 She had been to Larling to see the streets that they walked and the places where they lived.